danil-vladimirov/swarm-kirby-exhibition-website/README.md

 # Features

-Create a website for a group or solo exhibition, upload work, and share it with the world.
+Create a website for a group exhibition, upload work, and share it with the world.
 Let participants register, create, and publish their projects independently (perfect for showcasing student work at end-of-year exhibitions) or manage everything yourself.
 Add exhibition details on the About page, include external links, and publish your site!

 - Simple content management — Powered by [Kirby](https://getkirby.com), accessible at `yourwebsite.com/panel`
 - Project page — Add project name, title, description, images, videos, and external links